mora-lab/installing/docker/tutorial_v1.0.md

 sudo systemctl start docker
 ```

-> 12. Run the Hello world image (if it doesn't exist, it will be downloaded):
+> 12. Run the Hello-world image (if it doesn't exist, it will be downloaded):
 ```
 sudo docker run hello-world
 ```